Qinti/nazca/README.md

 `sources` object is used to show to the compiler, what should be compiled.
 Every `*.nazca` file will generate *.css, *.html and *.js files with the same name.

-The `out` object contains the paths to place the output CSS/HTML/JS files to.
+The `out` object contains the paths to place the output CSS/HTML/JS files into.
 `path` it's the general output folder path.
 Any generated files will be placed here or in the sub-folder.
 Sub-folders are defined by other parameters of this object.
-`css` The sub-folder of the `path`, where to generate CSS files to.
+`css` The sub-folder of the `path`, where to generate CSS files into.
-`html` The sub-folder of the `path`, where to generate HTML files to.
+`html` The sub-folder of the `path`, where to generate HTML files into.
-`js` The sub-folder of the `path`, where to generate JS files to.
+`js` The sub-folder of the `path`, where to generate JS files into.

 `beautify` can have these values:
 ```javascript